WXKR: Return to Classic Rock 94.5 XKR

 In 1997, Cumulus Broadcasting purchased the station.
 WXKR stunted over the last weekend of January 1998 by playing the first five seconds of many classic rock songs followed by the sound effect of a needle dragging across a record.
 The classic rock format returned the following Monday, February 2, 1998.

 The station's classic rock format proved to be a hit.
 WXKR quickly returned to the top 10 of the Arbitron ratings in Toledo.
 It was renamed "94.5 XKR" and has retained its format ever since, due to an upswing in the station's ratings.
 The classic rock format on WXKR triggered a drop in 97.3 WJZE's numbers, which forced WJZE to drop classic rock later that summer, switching to urban contemporary.

 HD subchannel

-WXKR carries an alternative rock format on its HD Radio subchannel.
-It is modeled after one-time rival station WBUZ.
-WBUZ later became WRWK "The Zone".
-WXKR's HD2 subchannel is now known as "The Zone."

-It had previously aired a sports radio format which fed FM translator 100.7 W264AK.
+WXKR once carried a sports radio format on its HD Radio digital subchannel which fed FM translator 100.7 W264AK.
 That translator is now fed from the HD2 subchannel of co-owned 105.5 WQQO.
+WXKR's subchannel later played alternative rock.
+It was modeled after one-time rival station WBUZ.
+WXKR's HD2 subchannel was then known as "The Zone."

+The subchannel currently plays soft oldies and standards via Westwood One's "America's Best Music" network, calling itself "Glass-FM."
+Toledo has been home to the glass-making industry since the late 1800s and has Owens Corning facilities working on glass and fiberglass.